 Present value of debts $1,000,000 [email protected]% deposited in trust $964,055

 Disclosure Notes to the Financial Statement

-The financial statements contain disclosure notes explaining the amount of debt placed with trust.
-It is beneficial for investors to take decisions.
+The financial statements contain disclosure notes explaining the amount of debt placed with the trust.
+It is beneficial for investors to make decisions.